Dumplin’s & Dancin’

 Dumplin’s & Dancin’ is more than just a get-together.
 It’s a community-wide gathering where farmers, musicians, chefs, square dance callers, seed savers, dancers, and food activists, all committed to the preservation of Appalachian foodways and dance traditions, come together to learn, network, and eat at the historic Hindman Settlement School.
 Attendees may choose to take part in a host of workshops and each evening features a powerful keynote along with lively music and dancing.

-- A locally-sourced Feast prepared by two of Kentucky’s finest chefs, Ouita Michel and Kristin Smith.
+- A locally-sourced Feast prepared by three of Kentucky’s finest chefs, Ouita Michel, Kristin Smith, and Sara Bradley.

 - Opportunities to share stories during informal “gather rounds” and the Cornbread Circle.

 - Nightly square dances will feature performances from the house band and special guest musicians and callers.